XPixelGroup/RDSR/README.md

 ## How to generate deep degradation representation (DDR)
 The code of DDR (https://arxiv.org/pdf/2108.00406.pdf) will be released these days by https://github.com/lyh-18 in his projects.
-We will update the code after releasing.
+We will update the code after releasing